dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 6. In an observational study, a confounding factor can sometimes be <i>controlled for</i>, by comparing smaller groups which are relatively homogeneous with respect to the factor.

 7. Study design is a central issue in applied statistics.
 Chapter 1 introduced the idea of randomized experiements, and chapter 2 draws the contrast with observational studies.
 The great weakness of observational studies in confounding; randomized experiments minimize this problem.
 Statistical inference from randomized experiments will be discussed in chapter 27.

+#Part 2: Descriptive Statistics

+##Chapter 3: The Histogram

+###Summary
+1. A <i>histogram</i> represents percents by area.
+It consists of a set of blocks.
+The area of each block represents the percentage of cases in the corresponding <i>class interval</i>.

+2. With the <i>density scale</i>, the height of each block equals the percentage of cases in the corresponding class interval, divided by the length of that interval.

+3. With the density scale, area comes out in percent, and the total area is 100%.
+The area under the histogram between two values gives the percentage of cases falling in that interval.

+4. A <i>variable</i> is a characteristic of the subjects in a study.
+It can be either <i>qualitative</i> or <i>quantitative</i>.
+A quantitative variable can be either <i>discrete</i> or <i>continuous</i>.

+5. A confounding factor is sometimes controlled for by <i>cross-tabulation</i>.